Edward Porter Alexander: Longstreet's chief of artillery

-Alexander accompanied the First Corps to northern Georgia in the fall of 1863 to reinforce Gen. Braxton Bragg for the Battle of Chickamauga.
+Alexander accompanied the First Corps to northern Georgia in the fall of 1863 to reinforce General Braxton Bragg for the Battle of Chickamauga.
 He personally arrived too late to participate in the battle but served as Longstreet's chief of artillery in the subsequent Knoxville Campaign and in the Department of East Tennessee in early 1864.
 He returned with the corps to Virginia for the remainder of the war, now with the rank of brigadier general (as of February 26, 1864).
-He served in all the battles of the Overland Campaign, and when Lt.
-Gen. Ulysses S. Grant slipped around Lee's army to cross the James River and assault Petersburg, Alexander was able to move his guns quickly through the lines, emplacing them to repel the main attack.
+He served in all the battles of the Overland Campaign, and when Lieutenant General Ulysses S. Grant slipped around Lee's army to cross the James River and assault Petersburg, Alexander was able to move his guns quickly through the lines, emplacing them to repel the main attack.

 During the Siege of Petersburg, Alexander had to adapt his artillery tactics to trench warfare, including experimentation with various types of mortars.
 He became convinced that the Union forces were attempting to tunnel under the Confederate lines, but before he was able to act on this, on June 30, 1864, he was wounded in the shoulder by a sharpshooter.
 As he departed on medical leave to Georgia, he informed Lee of his suspicion.
 After unsuccessful attempts were made to locate the tunneling activity, the Battle of the Crater caught the Confederates by surprise although it ended in a significant Union defeat.
 Alexander returned to the Army in February 1865 and supervised the defenses of Richmond along the James River.
 He retreated along with Lee's army in the Appomattox Campaign.

 At Appomattox Court House, it was Alexander who made the famous proposal to Lee for the army to disperse, rather than surrender.
 Lee rebuked him, and Alexander later wrote about regretting his suggestion.
 Although the incident is sometimes described as a proposal for "guerrilla war", Alexander describes his proposal in his memoir, Fighting for the Confederacy, as one in which "the army may be ordered to scatter in the woods & bushes & either to rally upon Gen. Johnston in North Carolina, or to make their way, each man to his own state, with his arms, & to report to his governor."

 Confederate gold

 Since the end of the Civil War, stories of the Confederate gold and its vast wealth have been told and retold.
 One of these stories involves Alexander.
-He helped organize search parties in Lincoln and Wilkes Counties.
+He helped organize search parties in Lincoln and Wilkes counties.
 Alexander and bank officials soon located some of the gold through Alexander's neighbors in Wilkes County and persuaded them that the money belonged to wives and children of Confederate veterans.
 With Alexander's help, bank officials eventually recovered some $111,000 of the stolen money.
 Former Confederate cabinet official Robert Toombs also turned over $5,000 that, intentionally or accidentally, had been thrown into his yard in Washington.